Modern Slavery Prevention Statement

 - Policy for Social Accountability

-Statements from previous financial years are archived for reference on our website, and the company is proud to be improving on our modern slavery prevention and ethical considerations year on year.
-We have previously submitted Modern Slavery information to the new Home Office Registry and we will submit this new statement there too.
-It will also be made available on our website.
+Modern slavery statements from previous financial years are archived for reference on our website, and the company is proud to be improving our modern slavery prevention and ethical considerations year on year.

 Signed on behalf of the Board of Directors by: –